Jasonblalack/zyngapoker/Build Script.md

 The build script is called `jasyscript.py` and should be placed in the root folder of the project.
 This file is only needed in projects which define own tasks but is not required in library projects which you are including.

+## Showing help

+Whenever you call `jasy` without arguments or with an explicit `-h`/`--help` you will be presented the help screen.
+The help screen will list you all possible options and available tasks with their description.

 ## Simple Example

 A trivial example of `jasyscript.py` might look like this: